-Mich., where we met a number of my wife's relatives, and with a host of good Saints, and again with Apostle J. W. Wight.
-Here I was honored by being selected to preach the dedicatory sermon of the new church, I also preached the evening sermon, Bro.
-Wight preaching a grand discourse in the afternoon; at no time could the new church accommodate the audience.
+After conference I made a rapid run to Detroit and then to Port Huron, met my Lizzie at Port Huron, and together we journeyed to McGregor, Michigan, where we met a number of my wife's relatives, and with a host of good Saints, and again with Apostle J. W. Wight.
+Here I was honored by being selected to preach the dedicatory sermon of the new church.
+I also preached the evening sermon, Brother Wight preaching a grand discourse in the afternoon; at no time could the new church accommodate the audience.

-Lizzie and I made our next stop at St. Paul, and then Minneapolis and then on to Winnipeg, Man., where I preached two Sundays in the Opera House and several afternoons and evenings in the Gospel tent during the Reunion.
+Lizzie and I made our next stop at Saint Paul, and then Minneapolis, and then on to Winnipeg, Manitoba, where I preached two Sundays in the opera house and several afternoons and evenings in the gospel tent during the reunion.
 Here I baptized four, and performed some other important church work, also performed a marriage ceremony, and was very kindly treated by all the Saints, wife and I both receiving tokens of true regard.
-We left the work in Winnipeg in good hands, our missionary, Bro.
-Dorsett, continues the work in that city, assisted by Elder Stevenson and Priest Arnold.
+We left the work in Winnipeg in good hands; our missionary, Brother Dorsett, continues the work in that city, assisted by Elder Stevenson and Priest Arnold.

-Our next stop was Treherne where I spoke twice in a hall to small audiences, the Saints were cheered and the people warmed.
-We then went to Rosendale, where the whole country side for miles around turned out to a Latter Day Saint Picnic.
+Our next stop was Treherne where I spoke twice in a hall to small audiences, the Saints were cheered and the people warned.
+We then went to Rosendale, where the whole country side for miles around turned out to a Latter Day Saint picnic.
 Here Lizzie and I were feasted and toasted.
 While in this place I preached several sermons and dedicated a nice church.
 This church had been erected by the Methodists some few years ago.
-They persecuted the Saints hereabout and refused to grant me permission to preach there four years ago, Since then they have failed and God has placed His seal of approval upon the Latter Day work, and we now are in possession of that church building, having purchased it for less than half for what it cost to build it, so goes the work.
+They persecuted the Saints hereabout and refused to grant me permission to preach there four years ago.
+Since then they have failed and God has placed his seal of approval upon the latter-day work, and we now are in possession of that church building, having purchased it for less than half what it cost to build it.
+So goes the work.

-Our next stop was Delight, Sask.
+Our next stop was Delight, Saskatchewan.
 Here we were royally entertained by Bro.
-Thomas Jordan and Jas.
-MacMicken and wife, old London district Saints with whom we worshipped in early years.
-Here we sung the songs of Zion, preached to the people, plucked the wild roses from the prairies and had a refreshing time.
+Thomas Jordan and James MacMicken and wife, old London District Saints with whom we worshiped in early years.
+Here we sung the songs of Zion, preached to the people, plucked the wild roses from the prairies, and had a refreshing time.

-Our next stop was at Weyburn, Sask., where we had organized a branch four years ago.
+Our next stop was at Weyburn, Saskatchewan, where we had organized a branch four years ago.
 Here we met Elder J. L. Mortimer, who has been in charge of the missionary work in the northwest for some years.
-Our Reunion was held in a large skating Rink.
+Our reunion was held in a large skating rink.
 Elders Mortimer and Fisher did part of the preaching, but they worked it so that I preached every day and sometimes twice a day.
-The people turned out well, and when the Reunion was about to close, the citizens requested that I remain another week.
-Herewith I submit a short account of the Reunion as published in "Wayburn Herald."
+The people turned out well, and when the reunion was about to close, the citizens requested that I remain another week.
+Herewith I submit a short account of the reunion as published in Weyburn Herald.